 07h30: We enjoyed kayaking so much that we want to repeat the experience before we leave.
 There is a magical atmosphere that is created when you navigate between the trees of the flooded jungle.
 Because of the dense vegetation, the current of the river disappears to give way to large stretches of calm and silent water.
 The sky and the trees are reflected in these natural mirrors and we let ourselves be carried away in a new universe.
 It is at this precise moment that I became aware of being in the Amazon.
 This feeling of being in a huge place, far from everything.

-Palmarí is not the only good local agency around Leticia.
-However, it is the only one that allows you to choose your activities from day-to-day.
+This ecolodge/agency is not the only good local agency around Leticia.
+However, it is the only one that allows you to choose your activities day after day.

 And the rates are quite reasonable for this type of experience!

-Before discussing numbers, let’s see the advantages of booking your stay in the Amazon with Palmarí.
+Before discussing numbers, let’s see the advantages of booking your stay in the Amazon with Axel.

 1# Decide whenever you want for your Amazon experiences

 The Amazon is an unusual environment.
 You may have trouble knowing if you have the physical and mental capacity to sleep for 4 days in the middle of the jungle.